sinclairzx81/typebox/readme.md

 ### Validation

-TypeBox does not provide JSON schema validation so users will need to select an appropriate JSON Schema validator for their needs.
 TypeBox schemas target JSON Schema draft 6 so any validator capable of draft 6 should be fine.
 A good library to use for validation in JavaScript environments is [AJV](https://www.npmjs.com/package/ajv).
 The following example shows setting up AJV 7 to work with TypeBox.

 ```bash
 $ npm install ajv ajv-formats --save